Naloxone, an overdose-reversing drug, saves lives

 What is acceptance?

 Acceptance means fully acknowledging the facts of a situation and not fixating on how it shouldn't be that way.
-This mindset moves us away from often harsh judgement of ourselves and allows us to break away from thoughts of guilt or unfairness.
+This mindset moves us away from often harsh judgment of ourselves and allows us to break away from thoughts of guilt or unfairness.

 Practicing acceptance can be especially helpful for individuals living with mental illness.